 The Geo-blocking Regulation

-The Geo-blocking Regulation seeks to ensure that customers who are resident in one member state can buy from a trader on the terms offered by that trader in any EU member state.
+The Geo-blocking Regulation aims to ensure that customers residing in one member state can purchase goods from a trader on the terms offered by that trader in any other EU member state.
 Its purpose is to prevent traders from blocking EU customers based on their geographic location.